microsoft/AL-Go/Actions/CalculateArtifactNames/README.md

 ### project
 Name of the built project
 ### buildMode
-Buildmode used when building the artifacts
+Build mode used when building the artifacts
 ### branchName
 Name of the branch the workflow is running on